This article was updated on August 5, 2018.

 Agility is important as you adapt to different management styles and cultures around the world.
-Valuing team objectives over individual performance is typical in some areas of the world, including places like Japan and Scandinavia.
-What works in New York or London, in terms of incentives tied to individual performance indicators, may not work in Tokyo or Stockholm, where team-based incentives may better engage employees.
+Valuing team objectives over individual performance is typical in some areas of the world, including places like Scandinavia.
+What works in one city and country, in terms of incentives tied to individual performance indicators, may not work in another, where team-based incentives may better engage employees.

 The Law of Jante: A Collective Approach